Laminations and 2-filling rays on infinite type surfaces: -filling rays disjoint from two-side approachable long rays

 Recall that $\gammaup{i}_{2k}=\alphaup{i}_{2k}\cdot\gammaup{i+1}_{2k}=\gammaup{i}_{2k-1}\cdot\ell_{p_k+n-i}\cdot\overline{\gammaup{i}_{2k-1}}\cdot\gammaup{i+1}_{2k}$.
 By Lemma \ref{lemma: monotonicity}, we have $\overline{\gammaup{i}_{2k-1}}<\gammaup{1}_{2k-1}<\gammaup{1}$, $\ell_{p_k+n-i}<\bar{\ell}_{p_k+n-i}<\overline{\gammaup{i}_{2k-1}}$ and $\gammaup{i}_{2k-1}<\gammaup{i}_{2k}<\gammaup{i+1}_{2k}$.
 Thus we obtain a lift of $\gammaup{i}_{2k}$ as shown in Figure \ref{fig: limit_2}, whose endpoint converges to the lift of $\tau$ on the left boundary of the fundamental domain $\widetilde{\Omega}$ as $k\to \infty$.
 By Lemma \ref{lemma: convergence}, as $k$ goes to infinity, the starting point $\widetilde{\infty}_1$ of this lift converges to the endpoint of $\tilde{\gamma}^{(1)}$, the lift of $\gammaup{1}$ starting from $\widetilde{\infty}$.
 Since $\gammaup{i}<\gammaup{i}_{2k}$, the same convergence of endpoint holds true for the lift of $\gammaup{i}$ starting from $\widetilde{\infty}_1$.
 This provides lifts of $\gammaup{i}$ that intersect any ray $\alpha$ satisfying $\alpha<\gammaup{1}$ and completes the proof.

 \end{proof}

 \begin{rmk} By changing the subsurface in the interior of each $\ell_i$ and $r_i$ suitably, the construction gives rise to $2$-filling rays on other surfaces of infinite type. \end{rmk}

 The construction above only produces $2$-filling rays that have \emph{finite} valence in $\Ray$, i.e. their stars in $\Ray$ are \emph{finite} cliques.
-We do not know the answer to the following question, which is seemingly related to the analogous open question for high-filling rays. \begin{quest} Is there an infinite clique of $2$-filling rays in $\Ray$? \end{quest}
+We do not know the answer to the following question, which is seemingly related to the analogous question for high-filling rays recently solved by Juliette Bavard \cite{infclique}. \begin{quest} Is there an infinite clique of $2$-filling rays in $\Ray$? \end{quest}

 The finite cliques of $2$-filling rays constructed above are only disjoint from a single non-filling long ray $\tau$.
 In Section \ref{sec: uniqueness} we will show that in such a situation, the long ray $\tau$ must be two-side approachable, and thus in this sense all $2$-filling rays of this type come from our construction.